AltaSea at the Port of Los Angeles

 Click here to learn more about this project.

-Harbor Boulevard Roadway Improvements Project (2016)
+Harbor Boulevard Roadway Improvements Project

-Ports O’Call.
-Harbor Boulevard will soon flow into Ports O' Call, with direct access to the LA Waterfront.
+Plans for realigning Harbor Boulevard include a new signalized intersection at Harbor Boulevard and Sampson Way, south of 7th Street.
+Harbor Boulevard will soon flow directly along the LA Waterfront.
 Also, there will be marked crosswalks with pedestrian access and wayfinding cues to provide improved community access to LA Waterfront amenities and the expanded Plaza Park.
-Construction is expected to be complete in 2018 at a total project cost of $14.8 million, paid by the Port of Los Angeles, including $4.9 million in grant funding from Los Angeles County Metropolitan Transportation Authority (Metro).
+Construction began in 2016 and is expected to be completed by summer 2018 at a total project cost of $14.8 million, paid by the Port of Los Angeles, including $4.9 million in grant funding from Los Angeles County Metropolitan Transportation Authority (Metro).

 Click here for more information about this project's potential traffic impacts.

-San Pedro Public Market (2017)
+San Pedro Public Market

-Ports O' Call Promenade and Town Square (2017)
+San Pedro Public Market Promenade and Town Square

-Wilmington Waterfront Promenade (2018)
+Wilmington Waterfront Promenade

 Creating a “window on the waterfront” for the Wilmington community, this project includes a waterfront promenade, pedestrian plaza, parking lot, realignment of Water Street adjacent to the railroad tracks and parking northwest of Banning's Landing Community Center.
 Project improvements to the eight-acre site will include landscaping, irrigation, signage, lighting, as well as site furnishings such as public seating, bike racks and public drinking fountains.
-Construction is expected to begin in 2018 at a total project cost of $52.7 million, paid by the Port of Los Angeles.
+Construction is expected to begin in 2019 at a total project cost of $52.7 million, paid by the Port of Los Angeles.